iam-etienne-lm/Catia-vb-scripting/readme.md

 * Remark, VB can be integrated to Power Copy / KWA / KWB.
 * Remark2 : This is potentially obsolete.
 Use case was for Aerospace Industry
 * Remark3 : Some good results can be reached without recoding tools in C.
+* Remark4 : KWB requires a much more expensive license